daisea3e1203/dabinTools/README.md

 # Dabin Tools

-Houdini package with all my hand-crafted tools and nodes
+Houdini package some shelf tools and nodes

 ## Installation